BonneyBoja/BonneyBoja.github.io/_tabs/about.md

 Thanks for visiting my site!

----
-# the default layout is 'page'
-icon: fas fa-info-circle
-order: 4
----

-> Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
-{: .prompt-tip }---
-# the default layout is 'page'
-icon: fas fa-info-circle
-order: 4
----

 > Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
 {: .prompt-tip }